stackitcloud/pulumi-stackit/README.md

-# STACKIT Resource Provider
+# STACKIT Pulumi Provider (BETA)

 ![logo.svg](docs/logo.svg)

-The STACKIT Resource Provider lets you manage [STACKIT](https://www.stackit.de/en/) resources.
+The STACKIT Pulumi Provider lets you manage [STACKIT](https://www.stackit.de/en/) resources.

+This STACKIT Pulumi Provider is in a BETA state.
+More functionality will be supported soon.
+Your feedback is appreciated!
+Feel free to open GitHub issues to provide feature requests and bug reports.

 ## Installing